reanimate-school/2024-reanimate.school/content/_index.md

 # Who?

 Researchers, writers, journalists, Students, gaming enthusiasts, and individuals interested in (retro) games.
+No previous experience in retro-development is necessary: enthusiasm trumps experience!

 # What?